-As with the watershed alternatives, the structural measures were primarily focused on Little Beaver Kill because a majority of the economic damages occur in this area.
-However, two of the measures were located along the Willowemoc Creek.
+As with the watershed alternatives, the structural measures were primarily focused on Little Beaver Kill because a majority of the economic damages were found to occur in this area.
+However, two of the structural measures considered were located along the Willowemoc Creek.
 The goal of the structural measures was to reduce the frequency wsels in downtown Livingston Manor.
 The structural measures include:

 - Modification of the school ball field levees along the Willowemoc to lower the wsels at the mouth of Little Beaver Kill.
-The ball field modifications involved moving the levee landward and lowering the floodplain on the river side of the relocated levee. - Lowering of Covered Bridge Road under Route 17 along the Willowemoc. - Replacement of Main Street bridge over the Little Beaver Kill with a wider bridge. - Lowering of the right overbank of the Little Beaver Kill downstream of Main St. - Construction of a new reservoir at the Airport Ponds. - Modifying the outfall structure at the Matawa reservoir.
+The ball field modifications involved moving the levee landward and lowering the floodplain on the river side of the relocated levee. - Lowering of Covered Bridge Road under Route 17 along the Willowemoc. - Replacement of Main St. Bridge over the Little Beaver Kill with a wider bridge. - Widening the floodway of the Little Beaver Kill downstream of Main St. Bridge - Construction of a dry dam at the Airport Ponds. - Modifying the outfall structure at the Matawa reservoir.